-The tax rate for the three- and nine-month periods ended August 4, 2018 was below our blended U.S. federal statutory tax rate of 23.4% for fiscal 2018 resulting from the passage of the Tax Legislation, primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
-Similarly, the tax rate for the nine-month period ended July 29, 2017 was below the then U.S. statutory tax rate of 35%, primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
-Similarly, the tax rate for the nine-month period ended July 29, 2017 was below the then U.S. statutory tax rate of 35%, primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income, and for the three month period ended July 29, 2017, it exceeded the U.S. statutory tax rate, primarily due to approximately \$98 million of tax expense incurred during the quarter as part of the post-Acquisition integration, partially offset by a tax benefit of \$51 million related to the reduction of reserves and related interest resulting from the U.S. Tax Court's favorable ruling.
+The tax rate for the three months ended February 3, 2018 was below our blended U.S. federal statutory tax rate of 23.4% for fiscal 2018 resulting from the passage of the Tax Cuts and Jobs Act of 2017 (Tax Legislation), primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
+Additionally, our effective tax rate for the three-month period ended February 3, 2018 also includes a provisional estimate for a discrete tax benefit of \$639.7 million from remeasuring our U.S. deferred tax liabilities at the lower 21% statutory tax rate.
+It also includes a provisional estimate of the discrete tax charge of \$687.1 million from the Tax Legislation's one-time transition tax associated with our undistributed foreign earnings, which is comprised of the \$751.1 million transitional tax liability less a deferred tax liability of \$64.0 million recorded in prior years.
+Additionally, we recorded a \$10.0 million discrete benefit for excess tax benefits from share-based payments, pursuant to ASU 2016-09, which became effective for fiscal 2018.
+Similarly, the tax rate for the three-month period ended January 28, 2017 was below the then U.S. statutory tax rate of 35%, primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
+Our effective tax rate for the three-month period ended January 28, 2017 included no material discrete items.